RationAI/xopat/docs/web/image_server_deployment.md

         WS_ENABLE_VIEWER_ROUTES=False
     ```

-4. make sure that [Docker](https://docs.docker.com/get-started/) and [Docker Compose](https://docs.docker.com/compose/) is installed on your machine.
+4. Make sure that [Docker](https://docs.docker.com/get-started/) and [Docker Compose](https://docs.docker.com/compose/) is installed on your machine.

-    - If you do not have these applications, the easiest way is to use [Docker Desktop](https://www.docker.com/products/docker-desktop/)
+    !!! info
-    !!! warning
+        If you do not have these applications, the easiest way is to use [Docker Desktop](https://www.docker.com/products/docker-desktop/).
         The commands can be different based on used [docker distribution](https://docs.docker.com/compose/support-and-feedback/faq/#what-is-the-difference-between-docker-compose-and-docker-compose).

-    - If you are familiar with Docker Compose, you can go through the following file:
+    Example of the docker compose yaml used by the environment configuration:
     ??? example "docker-compose.yml"

         ```yml